tvdboom/ATOM/docs_sources/api/training/successivehalvingregressor.md

 <strong>metric: str or None, optional (default=None)</strong>
 <blockquote>
 Name of the metric to calculate.
 Choose from any of sklearn's [SCORERS](https://scikit-learn.org/stable/modules/model_evaluation.html#the-scoring-parameter-defining-model-evaluation-rules).
- If None, returns the models' final results (ignores the `dataset` parameter).
+ If None, returns the models" final results (ignores the `dataset` parameter).
 </blockquote>
-<strong>dataset: str, optional (default='test')</strong>
+<strong>dataset: str, optional (default="test")</strong>
 <blockquote>
 Data set on which to calculate the metric.
-Options are 'train' or 'test'.
+Options are "train" or "test".
 </blockquote>
 </tr>
 </table>